-All the Directors have demonstrated their commitment of time to carry out their duties and responsibilities as can be seen in their attendance at meetings whether as member of the Board or Board Committee.
+Directors are expected to give sufficient time to discharge their duties and responsibilities.
+All the Directors of the Company have demonstrated their commitment of time to carry out their duties and responsibilities as can be seen in their attendance at meetings whether as member of the Board or Board Committee.